dhckdgjs/GIGABYTE-Z590-VISION-G-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

-Issue
-USB port map(like USBPort.kext) settings do not work(partially or all) properly after Big sur 11.3 update.
+Issue: USB port map(like USBPort.kext) settings do not work(partially or all) properly after Big sur 11.3 update.

-Solution
-Re-map usb ports and Apply Kernel patches.
+Solution: Re-map usb ports and Apply Kernel patches.

 ## Comments